jugend/swift-cheat-sheet/README.md

 ### Comments

-  * Single comment

     ```swift
     // this is a comment
-    ```

-  * Multilines comments

-    ```swift
     /* multiple lines comment */
+    /* /* nested multilines supported */ */
     ```

-    * can be nested inside other multiline comments
-    * nice feature!

 ### Semicolons

-  * No semicolon, unless for multiple statements on a single line:

     ```swift
+    // No semicolon, unless for multiple statements on a single line
     let cat="hello"; println(cat)
     ```

 ### Integers

-  * Whole numbers with no fractional component
+  * Whole numbers with no fractional component, signed or unsigned
-    * Signed or unsigned
   * Swift provides signed & unsigned integers in 8, 16, 32 and 64 bits
     * Follow naming convention similar to C, e.g.
       * UInt8